What is in this leaflet

 - swollen hands, ankles or feet

-- painful or swollen joints, muscle cramps, aching or tenderness headache or dizziness
+- painful or swollen joints, muscle cramps, aching or tenderness

 - generally feeling unwell, tired or weak